vidun-jay/plex-discohook/README.md

 5. Copy Webhook URL: After creating the webhook, click the Copy Webhook URL button to get the URL.
 This is the URL you will use in your project to send messages to Discord.

 ## How to Use
-1. Start the Server: Run the server using Docker or directly with Node.js (details will be provided in the Installation section).
+1. Start the Server: Run the server using Docker or directly with Node.js
 2. Access the Web Interface: Open your web browser and navigate to http://localhost:3000.
 This will load the interactive interface.
 3. Enter Plex URL: In the web interface, input a valid Plex URL into the URL field.
 4. Select Library: Choose the appropriate library category for the media from the dropdown menu.